 There are a number of cliches that are true - learn to say no, stop selling your time, everything is negotiable.
 I’ve heard these for a long time, but when you put them in action they’re pretty liberating.
-I don’t think I learned any of them in public.
-In fact, public might be the antithesis of “stop selling your time”.

 The ability to view the same event through multiple lenses is really valuable.
 I studied this in undergrad.
 Reframing events in different lights will help you make thoughtful decisions and anticipate complications.
 Perspectives you should include are your employer’s (i.e. think like an owner), your direct reports, your customers, your investors, etc.

 One of my personal values is continuous learning.
 This is also something that comes from undergrad.
 It’s one reason I really enjoy venture.
 There’s so much innovation going on that you have to be learning new things all of the time, otherwise you get left behind.
 So I try to read a lot, although not as much as I’d like.
 I subscribe to a bunch of newsletters and podcasts.
 I start reading a lot of books, unfortunately a lot of them go unfinished.